ga4gh-metadata/SchemaBlocks/doc/biosample.md

 ## info

-This is a list for objects without further specification in the schema.
+This is a wrapper for objects without further specification in the schema.

 #### Example

 ```
-"info" : [
+"info" : {
-  {
-    'value' : 'P14M',
-    'name' : 'followup_time',
+  'followup_time' : {
-    'type' : 'ISO8601 string'
+                       'type' : 'ISO8601 string',
+                       'value' : 'P14M'
                      },
-  {
-    'value' : 1,
-    'name' : 'death',
+  'death' : {
-    'type' : 'boolean'
+               'type' : 'boolean',
+               'value' : 1
              }
-]
+}
 ```

 #### Queries: